pytask-dev/pytask/docs/source/tutorials/selecting_tasks.md

 ## Expressions

-Expressions are similar to markers and offer the same syntax but target the task ids.
+Expressions are similar to markers and offer the same syntax but target the task ids with {option}`pytask build -k`.
 Assume you have the following tasks.

 ```python
 def task_1():